 As a student at the University of Florida, you have committed yourself to uphold the Honor Code, which includes the following pledge: "We, the members of the University of Florida community, pledge to hold ourselves and our peers to the highest standards of honesty and integrity."
 You are expected to exhibit behavior consistent with this commitment to the UF academic community, and on all work submitted for credit at the University of Florida.
 The following pledge is either required or implied: "On my honor, I have neither given nor received unauthorized aid in doing this assignment."
 It is assumed that you will complete all work independently in each course unless the instructor provides explicit permission for you to collaborate on course tasks (e.g. assignments, papers, quizzes, exams).
 Furthermore, as part of your obligation to uphold the Honor Code, you should report any condition that facilitates academic misconduct to appropriate personnel.
 It is your individual responsibility to know and comply with all university policies and procedures regarding academic integrity and the Student Honor Code.
-Violations of the Honor Code at the University of Florida will not be tolerated.
+Violations of the Honor Code at the

+University of Florida will not be tolerated.
 Violations will be reported to the Dean of Students Office for consideration of disciplinary action.
-For more information regarding the Student Honor Code, ."
+For more information regarding the Student Honor Code, please see: https://sccr.dso.ufl.edu/policies/student-honor-code-student-conduct-code/."